 The Department of Exceptional Children

 The Special Education Department of the East Tallahatchie School District offers a wide range of programs to meet the individual needs of students.
-Eligible students are served as young as three and up to twenty-one years of age.
-Our schools offer programs to serve students who need extended instructional time in a special education settings.
+Eligible students are served from age three through twenty-one.
+Our schools provide programs designed for students who require extended instructional time in special education settings.

-The following resource programs are offered in all our schools:
+The following resource programs are offered in all of our schools:

-Student identification procedures, achievement testing, programming instructions and flexible scheduling require the participation of all school personnel.
-As the district strives to recognize and enhance the potential of all students with disabilities, it becomes necessary not only to identify unserved students but also to maintain program continuity and coordination with regular education in order to provide appropriate instruction.
+Student identification procedures, achievement testing, instructional programming, and flexible scheduling require the participation of all school personnel.
+As the district strives to recognize and enhance the potential of all students with disabilities, it is essential not only to identify unserved students but also to maintain program continuity and coordination with regular education to provide appropriate instruction.

 The Individuals with Disabilities Education Act (IDEA) Budget Meeting PowerPoint Presentation